What is policy?

 7. What is the 3-level Directives System?
 The NPS Directives System consists of internal instructions and guidance documents to ensure that NPS managers and staff have clear information on NPS policy and on required and/or recommended actions.
 It is intended to reflect the NPSís organizational values of teamwork, delegation to the most effective level, empowerment of employees, accountability, and reduction in overall paperwork.
 The Directives System is composed of 3 "levels" of documents:

-In many cases, Level 3 handbooks and reference manuals will look very similar to the old "Guideline" series.
+In many cases, Level 3 handbooks and reference manuals will look very similar to the old NPS "Guideline" series.
 They may serve as a source of "one-stop shopping" for comprehensive information about a particular program or function.
 But they will be more carefully crafted to clearly distinguish between what is mandatory or required, and what is merely recommended.
 Those who issue Level 3 documents may not impose any requirements beyond what has already been issued in a Directorís Order (or in a statute, regulation, Executive order, or some other higher source of authority), unless the Director has specifically authorized them to do so.

 8. How is NPS policy developed?
 Policy initiatives may develop as a sudden, urgent response to an unanticipated problem or issue, or through a slow, evolutionary process where the Service gains increased experience or insight regarding a problem or issue.
-Sometimes the initiative does not originate within the NPS, but from persons or organizations outside the NPS who have strong interest in how we manage the parks.
-However, NPS policy usually is developed through a concerted work group and consensus-building effort, involving extensive field review, consultation with the National Leadership Council, and review and comment by the general public.
+Sometimes the initiative does not originate within the NPS, but from people or organizations outside the NPS who have strong interest in how we manage the parks.
+However, NPS policy usually is developed through a concerted work group and consensus-building effort, involving extensive field review, consultation with the National Leadership Council (NLC), and review and comment by the general public.
 This effort culminates with the Director signing a Directorís Order.
 On a larger scale, the 1988 Management Policies underwent a systematic internal and external review over a period of several years, resulting in the 2001 edition.
 A similar effort culminated with the Director's August 2006 approval of the current edition.

 Specific development procedures for Level 2 and Level 3 documents are as follows:

 a.
 The originating office or program area decides who will be the project leader in preparing the document(s).
-That person should then confer with the Office of Policy regarding detailed procedures and how to successfully approach the task.
+That person should then confer with the Office of Policy about detailed procedures and how to successfully approach the task.

 c.
 The project leader decides whether to begin the process by doing a Level 2 or Level 3 document.
 In most cases it will be better to start with the Level 3 document because it is more comprehensive and you will be less likely to overlook a policy or required procedure that will need to be covered by the Director's Order.
 Also, a review and comment period on a Level 3 document eliminates the need for review and comment on a related Directorís Order if it is already covered in the Level 3 document.